mryan/perl6-Slang-AltTernary/README.md

 Slang::AltTernary is a toy for learning about modifying perl6 parsing with slangs.

 It supplements perl6 with two things;

     * A two-element enum, AltBool, where Yes === True and No === False; and
-    * a new infix operator, ???, which functions in much the same way as perl6's ternary operator 'infix::<??  !!>'.
+    * a new infix operator, ?⁈, (that's a '?' followed by U+2048) which
+      functions in much the same way as perl6's ternary operator 'infix::<?? !!>'.

-The difference is instead of seperating the truthful branch from the falsey branch with '!!', AltTernary preceedes each with one of the AltBool enums.
+The difference is instead of seperating the truthful branch from the falsey branch with '!!', AltTernary preceedes each with one of the AltBool enumerations.
+Note: the AltBool enum isn't needed for this to work as the grammar role mixed in adds 'No' as a term, and gobbles up 'Yes' when it finds ?⁈.
+Whether you can avoid having to add them as terms by creating the enum was one of the things I was stuffing around with.

 It's not intended that this module be used for anything other than exploring the use of slangs - use in any real code is discouraged.
 You've been warned.